 SEARCH toggles searching on and off.
-A party moving with search off is moving at a normal rate and takes 1 minute per move.
-With search on the party takes 10 minutes per move because they are checking for secret doors, traps, etc. When a party has search on, SEARCH will be displayed on the screen to the right of the point of view window.
-Because the party is moving very slowly with search on, the chance for random encounters is greatly increased.
+A party moving with Search off is moving at a normal rate of one minute per move.
+With Search on the party takes 10 minutes per move because they are checking for secret doors, traps, etc. When a party has Search on, SEARCH will be displayed on the screen to the right of the point of view window.
+Because the party is moving very slowly with Search on, the chance for random encounters is greatly increased.

 LOOK is used to search an individual square.
-Executing a LOOK command acts as if the party moved into the current square with search on.
+A LOOK command acts as if the party moved into the current square with SEARCH on.